dguido1/cpsc240-comp-org-and-asm-lang/assignment4-using-the-clock/README.md

 ## Assignment 4: Using the Clock
-compute the average time required to compute the square root of a float number.
+Compute the average time required to compute the square root of a float number.

 <br/>&nbsp;&nbsp;&nbsp;&nbsp;California State University, Fullerton
 <br/>&nbsp;&nbsp;&nbsp;&nbsp;CPSC 240: Computer Organization and Assembly Language